NJUPT-ACM-Team/OnlineJudge/README.md

 # OnlineJudge
 A new generation online judge for NJUPT ACM TEAM

-* **Tip:** This repository will be used to contain some commonly used libraries/tools shared by different modules.
 * The structure of all modules of the backend.
 ```
 $GOPATH